 Of the many fish prowling the beach front, the Speckled Trout is one of the most sought after and prized by surf anglers.
 These hard fighting fish can be found roaming the surf from spring through fall along the coast of the Gulf of Mexico and the Atlantic coast of the southeastern US.
 Specks will readily take both natural baits and lures making them a great sport fish with the added bonus of being great table fare as well.
+Surf Fishing for speckled trout is not only fun and exciting, but you will end up with some really fine eating as well.

 Spotted Seatrout (Cynoscion nebulosus)

-The spotted sea trout, also known as speckled trout, speck, speckles, spotted weakfish, spotted seateague, southern seateague, winter trout, sea trout, Nosferatu fish, and black trout, is a commonly found in the southern US along the coast of the Gulf of Mexico as well as and the Atlantic Coast from Maryland to Florida and are most numerous along the coasts of the southeastern states, such as Texas, Louisiana, Alabama, Mississippi, Georgia, and Florida.
+Thespotted sea trout, also known as speckled trout, speck, speckles, spotted weakfish, spotted seateague, southern seateague, winter trout, sea trout, Nosferatu fish, and black trout, is a commonly found in the southern US along the coast of the Gulf of Mexico as well as and the Atlantic Coast from Maryland to Florida and are most numerous along the coasts of the southeastern states, such as Texas, Louisiana, Alabama, Mississippi, Georgia, and Florida.

 Most Speckled Trout are caught in the shallow grassy flats of bays and estuaries, shallow, they can be found in virtually any inshore waters, from the surf of barrier islands to well up coastal rivers, where they often come seeking shelter during cold weather.